 Everything you need to get started we have prepared for you here in one place: Ammo, rifle, private range, safety equipment, knowledge, and training.
 Read on for details, and don’t hesitate to call and ask if you have questions.

 As an intro series classes, technically there is no prerequisite.
-Nonetheless, we will be spending our time on the technical and tactical details of employing the rifle in a defensive and offensive manner, and not on the philosophies and assumptions of armed self defense, firearm safety, use of force, etc. I expect you to be motivated to gain the foundational knowledge either on your own elsewhere, or in our Firearm Safety and Self Defense Class, or it’s interim replacement, Introduction to Armed Self Defense.
+Nonetheless, we will be spending our time on the technical and tactical details of employing the rifle in a defensive and offensive manner, and not on the philosophies and assumptions of armed self defense, firearm safety, use of force, etc. I expect you to have already mastered the material found in our Firearm Safety and Self Defense Class, or it’s interim replacement, Introduction to Armed Self Defense.
 Let me say this another way: there is no prerequisite, but there is a prerequisite.

 If you are serious about getting into high speed firearms training, then it would be a good idea to invest in “beginner” classes and make sure you have a solid foundation in basic firearm knowledge, a thorough understanding of firearm safety, the laws and assumptions regarding self defense, and range etiquette.
 Between this class and our Firearm Safety and Self Defense curriculum, there will be a 15% overlap or so with regards to loading, unloading, and firearm safety- a healthy amount of review that anyone should be able to appreciate.
 If you haven’t already, please take a look at the very affordable and knowledge packed Firearm Safety and Self Defense class, and consider signing up.